pinarkocak/SimpleInstagram/README.md

 # SimpleInstagram

-First of all, we wrote the command to CMD to create the React-Native project:
+First of all, we wrote the command to CMD to create a React-Native project:

       react-native init project_name